 where $Sym[P]$ is the permutation group on P and $\sigma_{\pi(.)}$ denotes $(\sigma_{\pi(1)},$ $\sigma_{\pi(2)}, ..., \sigma_{\pi(|P|)})$.

 \end{itemize}

 \end{definition}

-The prisoner dilemma (Figure \ref{fig-prisoner-dilemma}) is the most prominent symmetric game, found in almost any text book of game theory.
+The prisoner dilemma (Figure \ref{fig-prisoner-dilemma}) is the most prominent symmetric game, found in almost any textbook of game theory.
 Other prominent symmetric game examples are the Chicken game (Figure \ref{fig-chicken-game}), the Coordination game (Figure \ref{fig-coordination-game}).
-Figure \ref{fig-minimax-individual} finally shows an example of 3x3 game in general position.
+Figure \ref{fig-minimax-individual} finally shows an example of a 3x3 game in general position.
 On all these figures, the Nash equilibrium and individually rational outcomes (which include Nash equilibria) are shown in black resp. gray.